gokingliu/movie-plateform/README.md

 SELECT
     baseTable.mid,
     baseTable.mName,
-    collectTable.mViews,
-FROM list
-WHERE mStatus=1
+    totalTable.mTotal,
-AS baseTable
+FROM list AS baseTable

-RIGHT JOIN (SELECT mid, COUNT(*) AS mCollects FROM record GROUP BY mid ORDER BY mCollects DESC LIMIT 5) AS collectTable
+RIGHT JOIN (SELECT mid, COUNT(*) AS mTotal FROM record WHERE type = 1 GROUP BY mid ORDER BY mTotal DESC LIMIT 5) AS totalTable
-ON baseTable.mid = collectTable.mid
+ON baseTable.mid = totalTable.mid
+WHERE mStatus = 1
 ```

 #### 点赞